mjml/activewatch/README.md

 ActiveWatch
 ===========

-ActiveWatch lets you manage a folder of related files for deployment to separate filesystems/VMs/containers/machines.
+ActiveWatch lets you manage a folder of related files for deployment to separate filesystems / VMs / containers / machines.
 When a watched file is saved, it triggers a set of actions such as secure-copy (```scp```), raw commands, and shell scripts.